alanng10/class-lang/Info/Article/Word/a.md

 Word "console" has meaning that is programmed task.

+Word "program" has meaning that is automatic execute.

 Word "stage" has meaning that is execute step.

 Word "create" has meaning that is make from source.